Automated Fleet Import

 Turn on a Low Fuel or Missing Fuel alert, so you can be notified when the fuel level of a unit is less than 1/4, when a unit is returned with less fuel than the Fuel Level Out.
 See "Alerts" for more information.

-Note: Fuel and mileage may be automatically retrieved from a vehicle (for example, though an integration with Key Reader
+Note: Fuel and odometer may be automatically retrieved from a vehicle (for example, though an integration with Key Reader

 Fuel Type